soitgoes511/soitgoes511.github.io/_posts/2021-07-12-influx_to_postgres.markdown

 I will be revisiting this project to discuss various models when I have ample historical data.
 I might also redo the scheduling using Apache Airflow.
-I am hesitant since it seems like bird hunting with a scud missle and slightly overkill.
+I am hesitant since it seems like bird hunting with a scud missile and slightly overkill.
 If you see any opportunities for improvements or mistakes, please shoot me an email.
 Thank you for reading and for your time.